 Despite that echoing refrain that pops up year after year, affiliate marketing is far from dying.
 In fact, it’s thriving: affiliate marketing spend hit $5.4 billion in the U.S. in 2017, and is predicted to reach $8.2 billion by 2022.
 And the industry already generates 16% of all online orders — the same amount as email marketing.
 That makes affiliate marketing one of the top four biggest sources of e-commerce orders, beating out both display advertising and social commerce.

 As members of the partner marketing ecosystem, affiliates are a valuable resource for brands looking to grow incrementally while maximizing ROI.
-(We would know; HasOffers is the original software for affiliate networks, and we’ve been writing about the industry for years.)
+(We would know; HasOffers, TUNE’s old brand name, was the original software for affiliate networks, and we’ve been writing about the industry for years.)
 Yet the cries of Affiliate marketing is dead! continue.
 That’s why we’re going back to the basics in this post to cover the what, who, and how of affiliate marketing — so you can make your own informed decision about the health of the industry.
 Let’s get started.

 What Is Affiliate Marketing?